iKevinY/dotfiles/README.md

 * The `/bin` directory contains executable shell scripts (including the [dotfiles](bin/dotfiles) script) and symlinks to executable shell scripts.
 This directory is added to the path.
 * The `/caches` directory contains cached files, used by some scripts or functions.
 * The `/conf` directory just exists.
 If a config file doesn't **need** to go in `~/`, reference it from the `/conf` directory.
-* The `/source` directory contains files that are sourced whenever a new shell is opened (in alphanumeric order, hence the funky names).
+* The `/source` directory contains files that are sourced whenever a new shell is opened (in alphanumeric order).
+* The `/vendor` directory contains third-party libraries.

 ## Aliases and Functions